jfitzusu/math4610/Midterm/exam_questions_1.md

 If the derivative of f(x) is difficulte to calculate or expensive to evalulate.

 10. Distinguish between the terms data fitting, interpolation, and polynomial iteration.
+Data Fiting: Approximating a curve/Line to a set of points.
+In class, this was done by solving a linear system of equations using matrix multiplication to give us coefficients for the equation y = ax + b.
+In this case there is assumed to be some error.

+Interpolation: Fitting a curve exactly to a precise set of points (just big enough) to evaluate points between the known ones.
+This means our polynomial will be of (at most) degree n-1 for n points.
+There is no error when it comes to the curve fitting your original points.

+Plynomial Interpolation: Interpolation using a polynomial function as your result.
+This can be done through a variety of methods, such as with legrange polynomials, and produces exact results.
+I'm assuming this implies the existence of non-polynomial interpolation, maybe using sines or something.

 11. State one advantage and two disadvantages of using the monomial basis for polynomial interpolation.
+Pros:
+  More exact than data fitting.

+Cons:
+  At large polynomial sizes, the Vandermonde matrix can be hard if not impossible to solve.
+  Adding new data points leads to an entirley new problem.

+Basically everything I can find say's it's just the worse version of legrange.
+It is easier to set up I guess?

 12. Define Lagrange polynomials (the cardinal functions) and how are they used in the development of algorithms for numerical integration.

 The lagrange plynomials are polynomials which solve the following conditions: